demetreades/win10guide/README.md

 # Getting Started

-The guide's state is work in progress, you will might find inside old deprecated stuff and lots of mistakes, ill try to have it clean and up to date, any recommendation welcomed.
+The guide's state is **work in progress**, you will might find inside old deprecated stuff and **lots of mistakes**, ill try to have it clean and up to date, any recommendation welcomed.

 <br>